 Before his murder convictions, he was convicted of 12 counts of burglary and an attempted burglary.
 He was then sentenced to 12 four-year prison terms, served concurrently; however he was paroled in December of 1965.

-With the death sentence being overturned in 1972 and the overcrowding in Texas prisons, many prisoners were not serving out their full sentences.
-As a result, McDuff was given parole in October of 1989.
-Although never officially connected, another proposed McDuff victim was Sarafia Parker, whose body was found just three days after McDuff’s release from prison.
+As a result of the suspension of the death penalty in 1972 and the overcrowding in Texas prisons, many prisoners were not serving out their full sentences.
+As a result, McDuff was given parole in October 1989.
+Although never officially connected, another suspected McDuff victim was Sarafia Parker, whose body was found just three days after McDuff’s release from prison.
 Although released on parole, McDuff made no attempt to show he had reformed.
 He was convicted of making threats and trying to pick fights with others, and even for public drunkenness and a DUI.
 He began drinking heavily and became addicted to crack cocaine.

-A brief job at Quik-Pak market led McDuff to a fascination with his senior manager’s wife, Melissa Northrup.
+While working at a Quik-Pak market, McDuff developed a fascination with his senior manager’s wife, Melissa Northrup.
 On many occasions, he mentioned wanting to rob the store and “take” Melissa.
 Her husband grew worried when she didn’t return home one night following her shift and an investigation was launched.
 Eyewitnesses were able to identify McDuff in the area of the abduction, as well as at the site where Colleen Reed was kidnapped.
 A month later, the body of Melissa Northrup was discovered.
 Around the same time, another body was found in the woods.
 Her name was Valencia Kay Joshua, a prostitute, who was last seen searching for McDuff’s dorm room.

 At this point, McDuff had fled Texas, obtained a new car and a fake ID.
 He became a garbage collector.
 Soon after Melissa Northrup’s body was found, he was profiled on America’s Most Wanted.
 Only a day later, a coworker contacted the police to tell them where to find him.
 He was pulled over during a garbage stop and became America’s Most Wanted’s 208th successful capture.